zyn-org/zyn/README.md

   --max-payload-size 16384
 ```

-The benchmark tool simulates multiple producer and consumer clients connecting to an Entangle server and exchanging messages.
+The benchmark tool simulates multiple producer and consumer clients connecting to a Narwhal server and exchanging messages.
 It reports metrics such as:
 - Message throughput (messages/second)
 - Latency percentiles (p50, p90, p99)
 - Connection success rates